 Mike's crib is a spacious loft on the penthouse floor of an apartment building.
 A mat reading "The Deanagans," in reference to his girlfriend, Louise Donegan, an English artist and model, sits outside the door.
 I visited him in the early afternoon.
 A heavenly light streamed into his crib from the window.
 On a shelf lay a zoo of expensive-looking glass instruments for smoking weed.
 Packs of Swisher Sweets were stacked on a table.

-After re-introducing myself, we sat down on a comfy sofa in his room.
+After re-introducing myself in case he'd forgotten my name, we sat down on a comfy sofa in his room.
 Rather than waste his time, I thought I'd get straight to the point with an easy question: How much weed does the man smoke in a given day?
 Answering in a gruff Houston accent he replied casually, "At least a quarter a day when I'm not working"—meaning 7 grams, or roughly $100-120.
 "When I am working, I smoke more, usually it 's like ten blunts a day.
 I just came off some trips and my tolerance got kicked down... by not smoking good enough weed.
 Not smoking enough weed."
 Dean had been in Israel performing with Kanye West.

 Dean has a medical marijuana card, but I wondered how he was able to access bud whenever he traveled.
 "Fans always bring stuff to smoke," he told me.
 "There are fans everywhere, so it's easy.
 What's harder is [finding] Swisher Sweets because you can't get them overseas.
 If I go out of town, I'll take, like, a hundred of them with me—the 20-packs.
 One hundred will last me about a week."